fredrikheden/summarytable/Readme.md

 * **reusableCSS** - a way to define a css string that is reusable in all the style properties.

 * **masterHeader** - this property can be used to create a border and master header for the whole table.
 If no header/border are to be used, skip this property.

+* **culture** - this property is currently not working due to a bug in the Power BI Custom Visual API.

 ### Define columns - `columns`
 #### Example